VictoriiaKlubchuk/kottans_frontend/README.md

 #### WeatherApp

-It is app for getting forecast;
+It is app for getting forecast [Demo](https://victoriiaklubchuk.github.io/kottans_frontend/task_10/dist/)

 - [x] used weatherbit.io API
 - [x] forecast for today